jamesdonoh/data-mining/report.md

 The naïve Bayes approach assumes that all attributes are nominal [@bramer, p.
 29] therefore other attribute types must be converted to that type, or discarded.

-For a first attempt we take the approach of discarding all attributes except for the ones relating to vehicle maneouvres and the accident severity, i.e. `TWMV_Vehicle_Manoeuvre`, `OV_Vehicle_Maneouvre` and `Accident_Severity`.
+For a first attempt we take the approach of discarding all attributes except for the ones relating to vehicle manoeuvres and the accident severity, i.e. `TWMV_Vehicle_Manoeuvre`, `OV_Vehicle_Maneouvre` and `Accident_Severity`.
 The `RemoveByName` WEKA filter can be used to remove all other attributes as follows:

 ```
 weka.filters.unsupervised.attribute.RemoveByName -E ^.*Manoeuvre$ -V